williambaele/classement-aft-live/README.md

 # Target: Reach top 3 Google search results
   - 25/03: Release day
   - 28/03: Top 10
   - 10/05: Top 2 on many search results
+  - 13/05: Nearly 200 visits/day and more than 800 searches by ID (CTR of 12.3% on search results)

 🎾 See it live: https://www.mon-classement-tennis.be/